ssbc/ssb-tribes/README.md

 - mints a group
 - publishes a `link` in the parent group which advertises the existence of the subgroup
 - mints a `dmKey` for that group so that the parent group member can send messages to the subgroup
-- then creates a `link` inside an existing group

 where: